1truong9song9hiep8/english-notes/Chapter01-The-Parts-Of-Speed/Note04-Adjective_and_Adverb.md

 8. a. as b. less c. more d. same
 9. a. early b. more early c. earliest d. earlier
-10. a. more easy b. more easier c. the easier d. the easy XIV.
-Write the second sentence so that it has a similar meaning to the first.
+10. a. more easy b. more easier c. the easier d. the easy
+14. Write the second sentence so that it has a similar meaning to the first.
 Use the word in brackets.
 1. This hotel is more expensive than all the others, (most)
 2. The moon isn’t as hot as the sun. (hotter)
 3. I’m not as patient as you. (more)